RebeccaSkittles/Impossible-Tic-Tac-Toe/README.md

 - **Responsive Design:** Play the game on various devices, as it's designed to work seamlessly on both desktop and mobile.

+- **Easter Eggs** have some fun with goofy ahh effects while playing type in your browser bar `#dba` it might take two goes than click snd enjoy!

 ## How to Play
 ![Tic-Tac-Toe-Art-4](art/art4.png)
 1. Open the game in your browser.